spion/numock/README.md

 3. The mock copy imports its original module by absolute path, then re-exports all of its member functions (found by introspection) as copies that can optinally be mocked through the registry

-4. For simplicity, non-mocked dependencies of the MUT that are relative local paths have a "symlink" of them generated using `export use` (todo: can we use actual symlinks?)

-   1. Alternatively, we could add the original directory as an include via NU_LIB_DIRS, so that if a module is not found locally in the mocks, its looked up from NU_LIB_DIRS next
+4. We add the original directory as an include via NU_LIB_DIRS, so that if a module is not found locally in the mocks, its looked up from NU_LIB_DIRS next

 5. The test module in its temp location is introspected and run.
-During run time, tests may use the mock-module "module.name" "function_name" {|| impl here } to modify the registry as they please, which would change the results
+During run time, tests may use the mock-module "module.name" {function_name: {|| impl here }} to modify the mock registry